General privacy statement

 The municipality makes use of both session and permanent cookies.
 In addition, cookies are required to be able to perform transactions with the municipality.
 This is not possible without cookies.

 You have a statutory right to inspect your own data, or the data of minors below the age of 16 years old, that you are the legal representative of.
-The Council verifies who the legal representative is, by making use of the Key Register of Persons.
+The Council verifies who the legal representative is, by making use of the personal records database.
 Via DigiD link below you can submit a request to your local authorities.

 For this right of inspection, a legal minimum age of 16 years old applies.